— China Forbes, "Ordinary Girl", theme to Clueless

 Glee: Sugar Motta is very spoiled, since her dad may or may not be in the mafia.
 She used to be a Jerk Ass, but softened up considerably during the latter half of the third season.
 She even paid the club's Regionals fees so they wouldn't have to worry about them.

 "They always say "Don't worry about the small stuff.
 Well, one of the fun things about being rich is that everything is the small stuff."

 Rory Gilmore from Gilmore Girls.
 She was raised by her Closer to Earth single mother in relative poverty, but when she's a teen, she definitely benefits from her grandparents' wealth, upper-class status and influence.
 She's considered the biggest sweetheart in Stars Hollow and perhaps in the whole of New England.

 Lady Sybil Crawley.
-Born into tremendous wealth, clearly is the apple of the earl's eye, and the favorite of her formidable older sister, Sybil never has a mean word for anyone, is interested in social justice and women's rights, and spends half the season helping one of the housemaids try to land her dream job.
+Born into tremendous wealth, clearly the apple of the earl's eye and the favorite of her formidable older sister, Sybil never has a mean word for anyone, is interested in social justice and women's rights, and spends half the season helping one of the housemaids try to land her dream job.

 Even though Kelly and Donna from Beverly Hills 90210 were both spoiled rich kids (and maybe somewhat shallow), neither one of them really had any Alpha Bitch qualities.